 For families that cannot be bothered with setting up a tent or packing up lots of equipment, Seattle also has a lot of already-built cabins on the many campsites that are available for rent.

-Sites like Cama Beach State Park and Camano Island State Park have great family-centric cabins and yurts, and nature lovers and their children can stay in them if they make sure to book them a few months before their planned night away from home.
+If you’re looking for things to do on Camano Island, sites like Cama Beach State Park and Camano Island State Park have great family-centric cabins and yurts.
+Nature lovers and their children can stay in them if they make sure to book them a few months before their planned night away from home.

 21. Visit Soundbridge